ADD CONDITION

 Storage and Handling

-Before using, check that the solution is clear and that the seal on the vial is intact.
-If you find any issues, do not use the product.
-After use, any unused portion of the vial should be discarded to maintain safety and prevent contamination.
+Before using the product, make sure that the solution is clear and that the seal on the vial is intact.
+This helps ensure safety and effectiveness.
+Always handle the vial carefully to maintain its integrity and avoid contamination.

 Additional Information